KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Eating Clean

 My cholesterol was first identified as being high at my work Wellness Screening in 2023.
-Although I brought it down, it was still considered high at my annual physical in 2024.
 I began to adjust my eating habits in line with the recommendations of my doctor.
-After some health issues this year, including both a stomach bug and food poisoning, I wanted to start "eating clean" for good.
-I have replaced many high cholesterol foods with low-cholesterol alternatives.
-While I have not completely cut out red/poultry meat and dairy, by default, I do not eat it at home, and I eat it less often outside of home.
-On the occassion that I eat it, it is less impactful.
+Since then, my numbers have consistently improved.
+This year, I decided to go all-in on "eating clean."
+I replaced high cholesterol foods in my apartment with low-cholesterol alternatives.
+While I have not completely cut out red meat, poultry, and dairy, by default, I do not eat them at home, and I eat them less often outside of home.

 When I did my annual physical later this year, I had lost 16 pounds, my cholesterol was greatly reduced, and I did not need a prescription, to my great surprise.